brajeshwar/brajeshwar.github.io/_posts/2008/2008-07-05-open-sourced-office.md

----
-layout: post
-title: How about an Open Sourced office?
+# How about an Open Sourced office?
----

 If you're looking forward to start up a small business enterprise, investment happens to be a key concern.
 How much, how less and where exactly; these are the preliminary encounters.